-come greater than 120% FPL than or equal to 135% FPL.
+□□Have income greater than 120% FPL but less than or equal to 135% FPL.
 NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B.

 Customers eligible for the Medicare Savings Program (MSP) receive the Medicare Savings Program Service Package (MA302).